 Sal Di Stefano sums it up: "Resistance training doesn’t just burn calories; it builds metabolically active muscle, which means you burn more calories at rest, even while you sleep."

-Incorporating resistance training into your routine as part of your fat loss strategy helps preserve and even build muscle mass, speeding up your metabolism and making fat loss more sustainable.
+Including resistance training in your fat loss plan helps maintain and build muscle, keeping your body efficient at burning calories and making fat loss more sustainable.

 With more muscle, you burn more calories, even when you're resting.
 It’s part of your fat loss formula.